YouDirk/youdirk_numeric_io/CONTRIBUTING.md

 1. If it possible then prevent that lines of code are longer than **70 characters per line**.

-2. If you **add a new file** to the Youtiba Game Project **then add the following license** text if it is possible, depending on the file format
+2. If you **add a new file** to the YouDirk Numeric I/O Minecraft mod **then add the following license** text if it is possible, depending on the file format
 ```java
 /* This file is part of the `youdirk_numeric_io` Minecraft mod
  * Copyright (C) <year>  <name of author>